-This chapter describes the strategic considerations at a general hospital level regarding how we can develop nursing and other treatments provided by nurses/Allied Health Professionals (AH) in order to make research and development an integrated part of everyday life and the operation of the hospital.
-Furthermore, the chapter describes how we have succeeded in increasing the awareness of managers on working in an evidence-based way and share knowledge about results.
+This chapter describes the strategic considerations at a general hospital level regarding how we can develop nursing and other treatments provided by nurses/Allied Health Professionals (AH) to make research and development an integrated part of everyday life and the operation of the hospital.
+Furthermore, the chapter describes how we have succeeded in increasing the awareness of leaders on working evidence-based and share knowledge about results.

-INTRODUCTION - WHAT HAS HAPPENED IN 10 years?
+INTRODUCTION - WHAT HAS HAPPENED IN 15 YEARS?

-About 10 years ago, Roskilde and Køge Hospitals, which they were called back then, were county hospitals.
+About 15 years ago, Roskilde and Køge Hospitals, which they were called back then, were county hospitals.
 Roskilde was a bit more "sophisticated"